 HVAC gauges are a very important part of troubleshooting, fixing, and repairing heating and cooling systems.

-Understanding how they work is one of the most crucial things a technician will need to know.
+Understanding how they work is one of the more crucial things a technician will need to know.

 What are HVAC Gauges?

-HVAC gauges are a tool built for refrigeration technicians for taking pressure readings and and other tasks.
+HVAC gauges are a tool for refrigeration HVAC technicians to take pressure readings and other tasks.

 Tasks include vacuuming, testing, adding refrigerant, and recovery.

-A set will have high-pressure and low-pressure sides along with on/off valves that a technician can use to perform a variety of operations.
+A set will have high-pressure and low-pressure sides and on/off valves that a technician can use to perform various operations.

 Components of an HVAC Gauge

 An HVAC manifold set has two gauges, blue and red.